Linguistics is the scientific study of language in all its aspects. These issues are

 English as a Second Language (TESOL).
 At the undergraduate level, we offer a cognate as well as a minor in Linguistics.
 Students may also pursue an

 interdisciplinary major with a Linguistics concentration through the Bachelor of Arts

 It is with great sadness that we learn of the loss of our Distinguished Professor

 Michael Montgomery.
 A foremost scholar of Southern American English, Appalachian English, and Ulster

 Scots, Dr. Montgomery was an integral part of our community, worked alongside numerous

 faculty, and trained cohorts of students at UofSC.

 Graduate Student Spotlight

 Ruthanne Hughes and Keunhyung Park, both won Walker Institute awards for research.
-Archie Crowley was selected to be part of the 2019-2020 Graduate Civic Scholars Program (GCSP) in
+Paige Pinkston won a 2019 Linguistic Institute Fellowship to attend the LSA's 2019 Linguistic Institute at the University of California, Davis Archie Crowley was selected to be part of the 2019-2020 Graduate Civic Scholars Program (GCSP) in

 the Graduate School